cortexproject/cortex/docs/configuration/config-file-reference.md

 ### `flusher_config`

-The `flusher_config` configures how flusher to flush all the chunks.
+The `flusher_config` configures the WAL flusher target, used to manually run one-time flushes when scaling down ingesters.

 ```yaml
 # Directory to read WAL from.